top of page

 Who we serve:

-Families who have lost, or are at risk of losing, their current housing, including families living in hotels or with family or friends.
+Families who have lost, or are at risk of losing, their current housing, including some families living in hotels or with family or friends.

 • Single-parent, dual-parent, and multi-generational families accepted.